freenas/freenas-docs/userguide/tasks.rst

 is a utility that copies specified data from one system to another over a network.
 Once the initial data is copied, rsync reduces the amount of data sent over the network by sending only the differences between the source and destination files.
-Rsync can be used for backups, mirroring data on multiple systems, or for copying files between systems.
+Rsync is used for backups, mirroring data on multiple systems, or for copying files between systems.

 Rsync is most effective when only a relatively small amount of the data